What is an ArtPath?

 In the sprite method, which uses textures prepared with multiple brush sizes, the texture size chosen depends on the quality value of the brush setting.

-The higher the quality, the higher resolution texture is selected for smaller line widths.
+The higher the quality, the higher the resolution of the texture selected for smaller line widths.

-The lower the quality, the smaller resolution texture is selected for larger line widths.
+The lower the quality, the lower the resolution of the texture selected for larger line widths.

-The following are outlines of a sample model Hiyori Momose (video version), adjusted to make it easier to understand how the sprite method of rendering works.
+The following are outlines of a sample model Hiyori Momose (video version), adjusted to make it easier to understand how the sprite method drawing works.

 This section explains how lines are drawn when an ArtPath is drawn with a mesh method brush.

-The mesh method of ArtPath lines is a little more specific in its drawing mechanism as the number of control points increases.
+The ArtPath lines with the mesh method are a little more specific in the drawing mechanism as the number of control points increases.

-Below is a mesh texture that has been adjusted to make the rendering mechanism easier to understand.
+Below is a mesh method texture that has been adjusted to make the drawing mechanism easier to understand.

-The following illustration shows how the line changes with the number of control points when a straight line is drawn with this brush.
+The following figures show how the line changes with the number of control points when a straight line is drawn with this brush.

 2 points (A-B)

 The ratio between control points A-B will be the same as the appearance of the texture.
-Moving either vertex does not change the ratio of in/out.
+Moving either vertex does not change the ratio of tip begin/end.

 3 points (A-B-C)

-the ratio of in/out changes when the position of the B control point, which is in the middle, is moved.
+but the ratio of tip begin/end changes when the position of the control point B, which is in the middle, is moved.

 4 points (A-B-C-D)

-The first two control points A-B are set “in” and the last two points C-D are set “out”.
+The line between the first two control points A-B is set as “Tip begin” and the line between the last two points C-D is set as “Tip end.”

 5 points (A-B-C-D-E)

-The first two control points A-B are set “in” and the last two points D-E are set “out”.
+The line between the first two control points A-B is set as “Tip begin” and the line between the last two points D-E is set as “Tip end.”

-Between B and C, “middle” and “(reversed left and right) middle” are displayed.
+For the line between B and C, “Segment” and “(reversed left and right) Segment” are displayed.

-Between C and D, the second and third points counting from the last, “intermediate” is displayed.
+For the line between C and D, the second and third points counting from the last, “Segment” is displayed.

 The mechanism for 6 points or more is the same as the concept for 5 points.

-The “middle” is displayed between the second and third control points counting from the last, and
+The “Segment” is displayed between the second and third control points counting from the last,

-“middle” and “(reversed left/right) middle” are repeated between the other control points.
+and “Segment” and “(reversed left and right) Segment” are repeated between the other control points.

 If you want to change the line width on the model, adjust the line width setting for the control point.

-In the Animator, you can set the magnification of the ArtPath width from [Placement & Opacity] in the [Properties group].
+In the Animator, you can set the magnification of the ArtPath width from [Placement & Opacity] in the [Property Group].

-* The width set for the edge in the brush settings is maintained even if the magnification is changed.
+Note: The width set for the border in the brush settings is maintained even if the magnification is changed.

-* If the magnification is reduced until the edges touch each other, the edges will also be reduced in magnification.
+Note: If the magnification is reduced until the borders touch each other, the magnification of the borders will also be reduced.

 By default, the lines of the mesh of the ArtPath itself are displayed.

-The lines of this mesh can be edited in the [Tool Details] palette under [ArtPath display settings: Mesh Line Color] to make them less transparent or change their color.
+The lines of this mesh can be edited in [ArtPath display settings: Mesh line color] in the [Tool Details] palette to make them less transparent or change their color.